adnguyen/Notebooks_and_Protocols/2018_notebook.md

 ### Xie et al. 2007; Evolution

-This study builds on previous work and looksl ike it is a snap shot or focus in on mexican and texas populations of rhagos.
+This study builds on previous work and looksl ike it is a snap shot or focus in on mexican and US populations of rhagos.
 They use 15 nuc loci and 1 mito loci.

 They're pitching the story as "speciation mode plurality". wtf...
 I think this means that both allopatric and sympatric mechanisms contribute to speciation.

+They found for some genomic regions, there is pop structure as such, ((EVTM,SMO),US) but for other genomic regions (chromosome 1-3), the US is paraphyletic as such, (US,((US,SMO),EVTM).
+So SMO alleles have migrated or hve been retained into US populations.
+The differentiation may be due to allopatry, which produced and maintained the genetic variation for host races to diversify their phenology.

+They argue that speciation can involve both allopatry and sympatry...but it is possible for them to be acting in isolation.
+Allopatry then sympatry, not allopatry and sympatry.
+Their argument makes very little sense.
+It does change how we view how genetic diversity can be maintained and how that maintenance can facilitate divergence in future populations/lineages.

+One problem- they have not established the directionality of gene flow.

+### Xie et al. 2008; J. Evol.
+Biol.

+goals:

+1. test whether any genetic signposts of divergence exist for rhagos (what? )
+2. nuclear loci are consistent with speciation mode plurality
+3. whether patterns of genetic divergence vary across the genome

 ------